tartley/flyinghigh-opengl-from-python/deck/presentation.rst

     than any project which merely strives for photorealism.
 Programs like these are my inspiration.

-* Love
-* AAAaaaAAAaaAAAA
-* RunJesusRun
-* that FPS that is black and white with red bits
-* Demoscene

     The demoscene in particular is relevant to this talk, because one of my other inspirations has been to create some pretty geometry just for the sake of it.
 As a sculptor might put it, exploring the nature of space.

     All of the examples we'll see in this talk run at 60fps on my 2005-era laptop with rubbish graphics hardware (ATI Radeon X1400.)

 Starting Point
 --------------

-I'm assuming we're starting with a simple, vanilla OpenGL application, that
-will:
+Assuming we already have a minimal OpenGL application:

 * Open a window
 * Provide an OpenGL context
 * Set an appropriate 3D projection matrix
-* Set a modelview matrix, possibly be using a 'Camera' class, which maintains it's own position in space, and a 'lookat' point, towards which it faces
-* Draw all objects in the world by iterating through them, modifying the modelview matrix to repreent their position, and then calling DrawElements or some similar OpenGL function on the object's arrays.
+* Set a modelview matrix for a moveable 3D camera

+*Code count: 150 lines*

+.. class:: handout

+    I'm assuming we're starting with a simple, vanilla OpenGL application, that will [do the list above.]
     I'm using pyglet for this, but this would work equally well from pygame, or simply with PyOpenGL along with some utility library to create the window and context.

     Whichever framework or library you use, this minimal application takes about 100 lines or so.
 This results in a blank screen, redrawn at 60fps.